Transferring Credits OUT of Goodwin

 - Are collegiate in nature.

-- The Connecticut State Department of Higher Education gave Goodwin College the status of a degree granting, collegiate institution in 1999.
+- The Connecticut State Department of Higher Education gave Goodwin University the status of a degree granting, collegiate institution in 1999.

-- All Goodwin College courses are collegiate in nature except:
+- All Goodwin University courses are collegiate in nature except:

 - ESL – English as a Second Language courses